The-AI-Alliance/trust-safety-user-guide/docs/safety-recommendations/safety-recommendations.markdown

 When starting your own AI-enabled projects, we recommend studying [Meta’s Responsible Use Guide](https://llama.meta.com/responsible-use-guide/){:target="meta-rug"} as a good reference guide for how to proceed.
 See, in particular, the section titled _Responsible LLM product development stages_.
 We highlight a few guidelines here, some of which are also discussed in the Meta guide.

-See also the other AI Alliance Trust and Safety initiatives discussed in the [introduction]({{site.baseurl}}/introduction#other-ai-alliance-trust-and-safety-activities), especially the [Trust and Safety Evaluation Initiative](https://the-ai-alliance.github.io/trust-safety-evals/){:target="tsei"}, for additional resources you can leverage.
+See also the other AI Alliance Trust and Safety initiatives discussed in the [introduction]({{site.baseurl}}/introduction#other-ai-alliance-trust-and-safety-activities), for additional resources you can leverage.

 ## Define the Objectives and Safety Requirements for the AI System